godotengine/godot-docs/tutorials/animation/introduction_2d.rst

 -  Create a simple animation
 -  Call functions with the powerful Call Function Tracks

-In Godot you can animate anything you find in the Inspector.
-Animations are changes to properties over time.
-This means you can animate anything visual in nature: sprites, UI elements, particles, the visibility, and color of textures.
-But not only.
-You can also control gameplay related values and call any function.
+In Godot, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and colour of materials, and so on.
+You can also modify values of script variables and call any function.

 Create an AnimationPlayer node
 ------------------------------